perlin-network/wavelet-stack/README.md

 Get the logs for a given node.
 See `manage-stack attach` for the format of the nodeId parameter.

+### manage-stack debug-wavelet
+`manage-stack debug-wavelet <nodeId>`

+Attach the "delve" debugger to the wavelet process of a given node.
+See `manage-stack attach` for the format of the nodeId parameter.

 ### manage-stack config
 `manage-stack config`